Eric Dolphy: Early life, family and education

-Eric Dolphy was born and raised in Los Angeles, California.
-His parents were Sadie and Eric Dolphy, Sr., who immigrated to the United States from Panama.
+Eric Allan Dolphy Jr. was born on June 20, 1928, in Los Angeles, California, where he was raised.
+His parents, Sadie and Eric Sr., had immigrated to the United States from Panama.
 He began music lessons at the age of six, studying clarinet and saxophone privately.
-While still in junior high, he began to study the oboe, aspiring to a professional symphonic career, and received a two-year scholarship to study at the music school of the University of Southern California.
+While still in junior high school, he began to study the oboe, aspiring to a professional symphonic career, and received a two-year scholarship to study at the music school of the University of Southern California.
 When aged 13, he received a "Superior" award on clarinet from the California School Band and Orchestra festival.
-He attended Dorsey High School, where he continued his musical studies and learned additional instruments.
+He attended Susan Miller Dorsey High School in Los Angeles, where he continued his musical studies and learned additional instruments.
 By 1946, he was co-director of the Youth Choir at the Westminster Presbyterian Church run by Reverend Hampton B. Hawes, father of the jazz pianist of the same name.
-He graduated in 1947, then attended Los Angeles City College, during which time he played contemporary classical works such as Stravinsky's L'Histoire du soldat and, along with Jimmy Knepper and Art Farmer, performed with Roy Porter's 17 Beboppers.
+He graduated from high school in 1947 and attended Los Angeles City College, during which time he played contemporary classical works such as Stravinsky's L'Histoire du soldat and, along with Jimmy Knepper and Art Farmer, performed with Roy Porter's 17 Beboppers.
 He went on to make eight recordings with Porter by 1949.
 On these early sessions, Dolphy occasionally played baritone saxophone, as well as alto saxophone, flute, and soprano clarinet.

-Dolphy entered the U.S. Army in 1950 and was stationed at Fort Lewis, Washington.
+Dolphy entered the U.S. Army in 1950 and was stationed at Fort Lewis in Washington.
 Beginning in 1952, he attended the Navy School of Music.
-Following his discharge in 1953, he returned to L.A., where he worked with many musicians, including Buddy Collette, Eddie Beal, and Gerald Wilson, to whom he later dedicated the tune "G.W.", recorded on Outward Bound.
+Following his discharge in 1953, he returned to Los Angeles, where he worked with jazz musicians including Buddy Collette, Eddie Beal, Clifford Brown, and Gerald Wilson (to whom he later dedicated the composition "G.W.", recorded on Outward Bound).
 Dolphy often had friends come by to jam, enabled by the studio that his father had built for him in the family's backyard.
-Recordings made in 1954 with Clifford Brown document this early period.

 Career

 Dolphy had his big break when he was invited to join Chico Hamilton's quintet in 1958.
 With the group he became known to a wider audience and was able to tour extensively through 1958–59, when he left Hamilton's group and moved to New York City.
-Dolphy appears on flute with Hamilton's band in the film Jazz on a Summer's Day, documenting a performance at the 1958 Newport Jazz Festival.
+Dolphy appears on flute with Hamilton's band in the concert film Jazz on a Summer's Day, documenting a performance at the 1958 Newport Jazz Festival.